sidechained/TrainingTheBeagle/Tutorials/_essential/audio.md

 ### Installation

-NOTE: You can skip this if you have already installed jackdmp as part of the wider [installation tutorial](./installation.md).

 To get started we need to install jackdmp (a.k.a.
 JACK2).
-To do so, ssh into your beaglebone using the [normal method](), then refer to the relevant section of [Fredrik Oloffson's tutorial](https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131121#--install-jack).
+To do so, ssh into your beaglebone using the [normal method](https://github.com/sidechained/TrainingTheBeagle/blob/master/Tutorials/_essential/installation.md#ssh-basics), then refer to the relevant section of [Fredrik Olofsson's tutorial](https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131121#--install-jack).

+_NOTE: You can skip this if you have already installed jackdmp as part of the wider [installation tutorial](./installation.md)._

 ### Deconstructing a Typical jackd Command